 Apple has finally introduced the brand new MacBook Pro series.
 In addition to a new design and more performance, the new devices rely on a well-known component - the notch.

-The rumors that the MacBooks will have a notch only surfaced on Saturday - hardly anyone took them seriously.
+The rumors that MacBooks will have a notch only surfaced on Saturday – hardly anyone took them seriously.
 The reactions now are all the more brilliant.
 Incidentally, the rumors say that the MacBook Air, which is due to be released next year, will also have the same casing and display with a notch.
-So we should prepare ourselves for a "notch-filled" future.
+So we should prepare for a "notch-filled" future.
 Be that as it may.
-The notch is not supposed to be visible all the time, on the contrary.
-For example, macOS should be able to make the notch "invisible" in full-screen mode.
+However, the notch isn't supposed to be constantly visible – quite the opposite.
+For example, macOS is supposed to be able to make the notch more "invisible" in full-screen mode.
 So it won't stand out as much.

 MacBook Pro 2021: What's behind the notch